 Chronic suppurative otitis media, mastoiditis, or cholesteatoma (or any combination) — VA Rating Criteria (38 CFR DC 6200)

-The VA rates Chronic suppurative otitis media, mastoiditis, or cholesteatoma (or any combination) under 38 CFR 38 CFR § 4.87, Diagnostic Code 6200, from 10% to 10% based on the frequency and functional severity of symptoms.
+The VA rates Chronic suppurative otitis media, mastoiditis, or cholesteatoma (or any combination) under 38 CFR § 4.87, Diagnostic Code 6200, from 10% to 10% based on the frequency and functional severity of symptoms.
 The maximum 10% rating requires During suppuration, or with aural polyps.
 Related conditions in the Auditory body system share this rating framework.

 What are the VA rating criteria for Chronic suppurative otitis media, mastoiditis, or cholesteatoma (or any combination)?